bintoca/dbuf/codec.md

 ## Type Conventions

-The order of [type_map](./registry/specs/type_map.md) keys in meaningful and must be maintained across transformations.
+The order of [type_map](./registry/specs/type_map.md) keys is meaningful and must be maintained across transformations.

 For use cases where a nominal type is desired, the first [type_map](./registry/specs/type_map.md) key should identify the type.

+## Protocol Extensions

+Protocols may use the semantics of DBUF type components to define streams with only a data component, thereby eliminating the overhead of the type component.

+Including the type component is still highly encouraged to maximize interoperability.

+Using DBUF to exchange type component information is also recommended for protocols.
+If new descriptive symbols are needed for such purposes, they should be coordinated using the [Registry](./registry/README.md)